The Government Employee Hoop Requirements for claims against its Government Employer

 A federal employee also must give the federal government a notice of claim and wait for the government to reply to the claims before they initiate action or until after six months with no response.

-It is wise to reach out to an employment attorney to discuss your options and know your limitations and requirements if you have a valid action given all of the hoops and loopholes a government employee must jump through for redress.
+Your best option is to reach out to our Utah employment and civil rights law firm and attorney to discuss your options and know your limitations and requirements if you have a valid action given all of the hoops and loopholes a government employee must jump through for redress.